PCI SSC Policies

 3. Necessary Claims

-In order to reduce the possibility of adopting a Standard that would, without permission, infringe any Member or third party Necessary Claims if implemented, each Participant, on its own behalf and on behalf of each Related Party thereof, hereby (i) irrevocably covenants and agrees to the rules, terms and conditions of this Policy, as supplemented by the Rules of Procedure, (ii) grants a Non-Assertion Commitment with respect to its and its Related Parties’ corresponding Necessary Claims in all Standards that are or were adopted by the Council: (a) in the case of a Member, before or while it was a Member, or after it was a Member to the extent such Necessary Claims were Necessary Claims under any corresponding Draft Standard developed while it was a Member, and (b) in the case of a non-Member, while it was a Participant in the Work Group that developed such Standard, or after it was a Participant in such Work Group to the extent such Necessary Claims were Necessary Claims under any corresponding Draft Standard developed while it was a Participant in such Work Group, and (iii) agrees to fulfill all of its obligations under such Non-Assertion Commitment.
+In order to reduce the possibility of adopting a Standard that would, without permission, infringe any Member or third party Necessary Claims if implemented, each Technical Participant, on its own behalf and on behalf of each Related Party thereof, hereby (i) irrevocably covenants and agrees to the rules, terms and conditions of this Policy, as supplemented by the Rules of Procedure, (ii) grants a Non-Assertion Commitment with respect to its and its Related Parties’ corresponding patent claims in all Standards that are or were adopted by the Council, (a) in the case of a Member, before or while it was a Member, or after it was a Member to the extent such patent claims were Necessary Claims under any version of a Draft Standard developed while it was a Member and were still Necessary Claims upon adoption of the Draft Standard as a Standard, and (b) in the case of a Non-Member, any Draft Standard developed by a Work Group while it was a Technical Participant in such Work Group that is adopted by the Council to the extent such patent claims were Necessary Claims under any version of a Draft Standard developed while it was a Technical Participant and were still Necessary Claims upon adoption of the Draft Standard as a Standard, and (iii) agrees to fulfill all of its obligations under such Non-Assertion Commitment.

 - refer the Standard in question back to the Management Committee for further consideration, as appropriate;

-- permit all other Participants and their respective Related Parties to revoke their Non-Assertion Commitment hereunder with respect to such Participant and its Related Parties.
+- permit all other Technical Participants and their respective Related Parties to revoke their Non-Assertion Commitment hereunder with respect to such Technical Participant and its Related Parties.

 3.3 Document Notations